CMPS2200-Fall2021/recitation-01-Rafi-T/README.md

 - [ ] 4.
 Describe the worst case input value of `key` for `linear_search`? for `binary_search`?

+the worst case for linear_search and binary_search is if the key is not in the list.

 **TODO: your answer goes here**

 - [ ] 5.
 Describe the best case input value of `key` for `linear_search`? for `binary_search`?

+the best case for linear_search is if the key is at the begging of the list. the best case for binary_search is if key is in the middle of the list.

 **TODO: your answer goes here**